 At a General meeting, the Management Committee may recommend a member whose service to the Club has been such as to merit this distinction.

-a.
-Such candidates shall be proposed and seconded only by full members of the Club and shall complete an application form which must be submitted to the Hon.
-Secretary.
+- Such candidates shall be proposed and seconded only by full members of the Club and shall complete an application form which must be submitted to the Club Secretary.

-b.
-The name of each applicant shall be displayed on the main general notice board for fourteen days and any member who objects to an application shall advise the Hon.
-Secretary in writing within the fourteen-day period.
+- The name of each applicant shall be displayed on the main general notice board for fourteen days and any member who objects to an application shall advise the Club Secretary in writing within the fourteen-day period.

 Non-players may be admitted to the Club as “social” members with the agreement of the Management Committee and upon payment of a subscription, the amount of which shall be fixed at the AGM.
 (See paragraph 2 for details of the restrictions on the rights of this class of membership.).

-b.
-Cheques shall be signed by two of three authorised officers of the Club, i.e., Treasurer, Secretary and a further member of the Management Committee nominated by the Committee.
+- Cheques shall be signed by two of three authorised officers of the Club, i.e., Treasurer, Club Secretary and a further member of the Management Committee nominated by the Committee.

-The accounts of the Club shall be audited annually by two full members of the Club appointed at the AGM.
+The accounts of the Club shall be examined annually by two full members of the Club appointed at the AGM.
 Such members shall not be members of the Management Committee.

 Members must comply with the Bournemouth Borough Council regulations as to the use of the green.

-The playing rules of the Club shall be those laid down by the EBA/EWBA or their successors.
+The playing rules of the Club shall be those laid down by Bowls England or their successors.